juice-shop/pwning-juice-shop/appendix/solutions.md

    of a coupon code.

    ![Diff of local and cloud-based coupon creation](img/git-diff_coupon_lambda.png)
-9. You now habe learned the coupon format and that it is `z85` encoded.
+9. You now have learned the coupon format and that it is `z85` encoded.
-   You can now either manipulate your local clone of the `juicy-coupon-bot` or fall back to the last part of the [Reverse engineering solution path](#reverse-engineering-solution-path) where you find and install `z85-cli` to conveniently create your own 80%+ coupon locally.
+   You can now either manipulate your local clone of the "pre-`fde2003` version" of the `juicy-coupon-bot` or fall back to the last part of the [Reverse engineering solution path](#reverse-engineering-solution-path) where you find and install `z85-cli` to conveniently create your own 80%+ coupon locally.